mohsinatahmedlaboni/bd-emission-inventory/index.md

 ### Data Sources

-Activity data and emission factors are drawn from Bangladesh government reports and databases (e.g. BBS, BPDB, DoE), international databases (e.g. IEA, FAOSTAT), peer-reviewed literature for country-specific emission factors and assumptions, and US EPA/Indian EF/EEA/EMAP guidebooks for default methods and factors.
+Activity data and emission factors are drawn from Bangladesh government reports and databases (e.g. BBS, BPDB, DoE), peer-reviewed literature for country-specific emission factors and assumptions, and US EPA/Indian EF/EEA/EMAP guidebooks for default methods and factors.
 A full, sector-wise reference list is maintained on each sector's Literature Review tab, with a combined [Emission Factors & Guidebooks](emission-factors.html) page listing every EF source used across the inventory.

 ## About This Site